Neo-Mercazole Tablets is a brand of medicine containing the active ingredient carbimazole.

 What Neo-Mercazole is used for

-Neo-Mercazole is used to treat hyperthyroidism or overactive thyroid gland (a condition where the thyroid gland produces too much thyroid hormones).
+This medicine is used to treat hyperthyroidism or overactive thyroid gland (a condition where the thyroid gland produces too much thyroid hormone).

 There are different types of medicines used to treat hyperthyroidism.

 This medicine belongs to a group of medicines called anti-hyperthyroidism agents.
 These medicines work by reducing the production of thyroid hormones.

 Ask your doctor if you have any questions about why this medicine has been prescribed for you.
 Your doctor may have prescribed it for another reason.

 This medicine is not addictive.